leibniz-future-lab/SelfDistill-SER/README.md

 In this paper, self-distillation was applied to produce a fast and effective SER model, by simultaneously fine-tuning wav2vec 2.0 and training its shallower versions.

-## Config
+## Config and Running

-In the runme.sh, all of the paths can be set and run corresponding python files via
+All of the paths can be set in the runme.sh file.

+# Python files

+Preprocessing: main/preprocess.py
+Model training: main/main_pytorch.py

+Both python files can be run via

 ```
 sh runme.sh